ColeHoffmann/Boolean-Gurus/Project3Alt/scraper/README.md

 Instructor for each section<br />
 Section component<br />

+**_Instruction_:<br />
-Before running the rails server, be sure to run "rails db:migrate", followed by "rails db:seed" to first scrape, and store the course data into the database. rails db:seed runs app/model/scraper.rb which contains the code to scrape the data from the url given above.
+Before running the rails server, be sure to run "rails db:migrate", followed by "rails db:seed" to first scrape, and store the course data into the database. rails db:seed runs app/model/scraper.rb which contains the code to scrape the data from the url given above.**

 This project was completed by:<br />
-Ryan Lannutti<br />
+**Ryan Lannutti<br />
 Franklin Ackah<br />
 Cole Hoffmann<br />
 Colby Sherwood<br />
 Yufei Pan<br />
 Vlad Akavets<br />
+**